Hyperion (Hölderlin novel): Legacy

 The work contains Hyperions Schicksalslied ("Hyperion's Song of Fate"), an interpolated poem on which Johannes Brahms composed the Schicksalslied, Op.
 54 between 1869 and 1871.

 In Arnold Fanck's 1926 film Der Heilige Berg, Leni Riefenstahl's character Diotima is named after Hyperion's love.

-Between 1960-1969 the Italian composer and conductor Bruno Maderna composed the opera Hyperion after Hölderlin's novel.
+Between 1960 and 1969 the Italian composer and conductor Bruno Maderna composed the opera Hyperion after Hölderlin's novel.

 The Italian composer Luigi Nono included passages from Hyperion in his work Fragmente-Stille, an Diotima for string quartet as part of the score to be "sung" silently by the performers while playing the piece.

 In 1983, the German sculptor Angela Laich created a sculpture named Hyperion, after the main character of the Hölderlin novel.

 Hyperion is included in the 2006 literary reference book 1001 Books You Must Read Before You Die.